-The application process for a personal loan is usually pretty straightforward.
-Your own financial situation—e.g., your credit history and earning power—is often the main deciding factor for whether or not you’ll get a loan, for how much and at what interest rate.
-Some personal loans even boast no origination fees.
+The application process for a personal loan is pretty straightforward.
+Your own financial profile and creditworthiness—e.g., your credit history and earning power—are often the main deciding factors for whether or not you’ll get a loan, for how much and at what terms.

-Because you can only borrow against the equity you already have (i.e. the difference between your home’s value and your mortgage), you may have to arrange–and pay for–a home appraisal.
+Because your 2nd loan amount is primarily determined based on the available equity you have (i.e. the difference between your home’s value and your outstanding mortgage(s), you may have to arrange–and pay for–a home valuation.

-2. You can start renovating your new home right away.
+3. You can start renovating your new home right away.

-With a home equity loan or HELOC, you can only borrow against the equity you have – which, as a new homeowner, is probably not much.
+With a home equity loan or HELOC, you can only borrow against the equity you have – which, if you are a new homeowner, and haven’t made a large down payment, available equity could be limited.
 You haven’t had enough time to chip away at your mortgage and the market hasn’t yet elevated your home’s price.

-3. Your home is not on the line.
+4. Your home is not on the line.

 When Home Equity Loans Make Sense